Gargron/zeon/README.md

 # Zeon

-**Attention: this software is still under development.
-This is just a cental repository for contribution.**
+*Attention: this software is still under development.
+This is just a cental repository for contribution.*

-Zeon is a minimalist open-source federated social network.
+**Zeon is a minimalist open-source federated message board**.
 It is written in Ruby using the Sinatra micro-framework, DataMapper and Redis.
-It aims to be lightweight, easy to install, easy to scale and easy to contribute.
+It aims to provide means of discussion between different websites and people, and to be lightweight, easy to install, easy to scale and easy to contribute.

 Our strategy is to use caching and background workers to allow for non-blocking requests, serving a larger number of simultaneous users during peaks with a smaller setup.